P-py/Kotlin-On-Cloud-Deploy/README.md

    redis:
     host: ${REDIS_HOST}
    ```
-7. With a configured and logged DockerHub account, create a image and puhs it to your profile repo
+7. With a configured and logged DockerHub account, create an image and push it to your profile repo
    ```bash
       docker image -t build [App Name]:[Version tag] docker tag [Hash] [DockerHub username]/[App Name]:[Version tag]